Get insider access

 HiFiMan Edition XS

 The HiFiMan Edition XS are better audiophile headphones than the Sennheiser HD 660S2.
-The HiFiMan are planar magnetic headphones that can reproduce more low-bass.
-Overall, they have a significantly more neutral sound profile, which some users may prefer, and are more comfortable.
+The HiFiMan are planar magnetic headphones that can reproduce more low bass and a significantly more balanced treble, rendering vocals and cymbals with more detail.
 They have a superior passive soundstage performance and are very immersive.
-However, the Sennheiser are dynamic headphones and come with a dustbag to help protect them when storing them.
+However, the Sennheiser are dynamic headphones and come with a dustbag to help protect them when you store them.

 + Show more